Join Us

 Dan Guenthner and Margaret Pennings (WI) are sharing how changing weather patterns and extremes caused by climate change are affecting what and how they grow as vegetable farmers

-Topics you’ll learn about through Climate Land Leaders:
+Topics you’ll learn about include:

 • Putting climate change in context